• Friday, March 24, 2023

 Mission Statement and Scholarship Selection Criteria for Fellows Program

-The RPPTL Section of the Florida Bar encourages involvement of attorneys from diverse backgrounds, including geographic, racial and ethnic backgrounds, that are traditionally underrepresented in the law and the Section.
-The mission of the RPPTL Fellows program is to recruit attorneys who have a demonstrated interested in practicing in the area of wills, trusts, estates, and/or real estate, and who are interested in greater involvement in the RPPTL Section and its committees, but who would not otherwise be able to participate due to financial constraints or needs.
+The RPPTL Section of the Florida Bar encourages the involvement of attorneys from diverse backgrounds, including geographic, racial, and ethnic backgrounds, that are traditionally underrepresented in the law and the Section.
+The mission of the RPPTL Fellows program is to recruit attorneys who have a demonstrated interest in practicing in the area of wills, trusts, estates, and/or real estate, and who are interested in greater involvement in the RPPTL Section and its committees, but who would not otherwise be able to participate due to financial constraints or needs.
 Our goal is to provide opportunities for deserving attorneys to achieve their career goals through leadership training and working closely with leading attorneys in their field, while at the same time fostering diversity within the Section.
 The Fellowship Program is open to all lawyers who are members of the RPPTL Section and who have been admitted to the Bar for fewer than 12 years.

 Scholarships will be considered for applicants who best meet the following criteria: